 Post Surgery Care

-The patient is kept under observation for few hours and then shifted to the room.
+The patient is kept under observation for a few hours and then shifted to the room.

 The patient is allowed to move on its own as soon as possible after the surgery.

-Generally the patient is discharged on the next day of the surgery depending on the clinical condition with advice of taking bath after 2 days and instructions to change dressing.
+Generally, the patient is discharged on the next day of the surgery depending on the clinical condition with the advice of taking bath after 2 days and instructions to change the dressing.

 The patient is advised to visit again after 7 days.